learn-co-curriculum/phase-0-wsl2-env-introduction/README.md

 Prompt", which is the built-in shell on Windows computers.

-The "Command Prompt" application is a text-based way to browse and work with files on your computer.
+The "Command Prompt" application is a text-based way to browse and work with your computer files.
 We will only be using the "Command Prompt" application at the beginning of the environment setup.
 For now, let's start to see what "Command Prompt" and more generally, **shell**s can do.

 ## Action Items: View Your Desktop in "File Explorer" and "Command Prompt" Applications

-In order to complete the environment setup, you will need to be able to open applications.
+To complete the environment setup, you will need to be able to open applications.
 You can open new applications by using the search bar at the bottom of your screen.
-The search bar says "Type here to search".
+The search bar says, "Type here to search".

 ### View Your Desktop in the "File Explorer"